Updated: Mar 7

-You never know if you will use it, but you have to pay for it if you take it out.
+You never know if you will use it, but you must pay for it if you take it out.

 The premium will depend on the age of your cat or pet and other characteristics.

 We have one for Corita with Fetch.
-We pay about 100 CAD every three months, and it covers 5000 CAD with 300 CAD of deductible.
+We pay about 100 CAD every three months, covering 5000 CAD with 300 CAD deductible.

-We prepared comparison charts to make sure we were buying the most convenient one.
-These are the companies we quoted: Petsecure, OVMA, PetsPlusUs and Petplan (Now it is called Fetch).
+We prepared comparison charts to ensure we were buying the most convenient one.
+We quoted these companies: Petsecure, OVMA, PetsPlusUs and Petplan (Now it is called Fetch).

 They usually have an online calculator where you can simulate the premium.
 So check with them and see what is most convenient for your cat.